 By the time I was visiting Newton Chambers in the late 1970s and early 1980s, that dream was already under threat from the slowdown in British manufacturing and the various industrial crises this precipitated.
 The concrete revolution that had created Rackham's had also wrapped Birmingham in expressways, of which the famous Spaghetti Junction was the zenith (or perhaps the nadir).
 The city centre began to suffer from most of the urban ills that characterised those decades, and had become a tough place for a boy to be.
-Going into Newton Chambers as a little kid with my Dad during the school holidays was one thing; travelling in on the train on my own or with a friend on a Saturday as a teenager, to source comics at Forbidden Planet or clothes at Oasis, and braving hostile gangs of skinheads in order to do it, was another.
+Going into Newton Chambers as a little kid with my Dad during the school holidays was one thing; travelling in on the train on my own or with a friend on a Saturday as a teenager, to source back copies of 2000AD at Nostalgia & Comics or clothes at Oasis, and braving hostile gangs of skinheads in order to do it, was another.
 It wasn't really until the 1990s that Birmingham would start to feel like a vibrant and hopeful place once more, largely thanks to the efforts men and women like my father made to rebuild and improve the institutions that would reknit the town's civic fabric.

 And in case you're wondering what I looked like in those days, I went to a school reunion last year and was presented with this: